apache/servicecomb-website/_docs/mersher-flow-control.md

 ---
-title: Mersher Flow Control
+title: mesher Flow Control
 lang: en
-ref: mersher-flow-control
+ref: mesher-flow-control
-permalink: /docs/mersher-quick-start-advance/mersher-flow-control/
+permalink: /docs/mesher-quick-start-advance/mesher-flow-control/
-excerpt: Describe how to use the flow control capabilities provided by mersher
+excerpt: Describe how to use the flow control capabilities provided by mesher
 last_modified_at: 2019-08-08T14:01:43.000Z
 ---

 - Flow control avoids microservice overload operations by controlling the data transfer rate.
-This guide will show you how to use the flow control capabilities provided by **mersher**
+This guide will show you how to use the flow control capabilities provided by **mesher**

 # Before you start

-- Walk through [mersher-quick-start](/docs/mersher-quick-start/) and have **mersher display programs** running.
+- Walk through [mesher-quick-start](/docs/mesher-quick-start/) and have **mesher display programs** running.

 # Enable

-- Change the configuration file **chassis.yaml** of **mersher_calculator**.
+- Change the configuration file **chassis.yaml** of **mesher_calculator**.
 Add a flow control configuration in **chassis.yaml** as follows.
 Restart the service.

   ```yaml
   flowcontrol: